rgutzen/ValidationTools/README.md

 #### ToDo

-+ GED (generalized eigenvalue decompositon): de Cheveigné and Parra "Joint decorrelation ..."
-    + can be calculated by scipy.eig

 + snakemake
 + Make ValidationBook presentation-ready and integrate into collab
 + Separate Data (Results & Input) into non git controlled dir (to Sciebo)